andcetera/deep-learning-challenge/README.md

 ### Neural Network 1

 * **Description of Model:** We created our initial model with an input layer of 80 nodes and a hidden layer of 30 nodes assigned, loosely shooting for a simpler model with about a double nodes to features ratio after preprocessing as a starting point.
 We used a `Rectified Linear Unit` activation as none of our values were negative and this is generally a more efficient activation function to start with.
+All models' output layer had one unit and used a `Sigmoid` function to condense results into a binary classifaction.
 This model was run for a 100 epoch training regimen.

 **Model 1 Summary:**
 ![Model 1 Summary](Images/model1_summary.png)